sadab-halim/Interview-Questions/OOPS/README.md

 ### Destructors
 - Destructor is an instance member function which is invoked automatically whenever an object is going to be destroyed.
 - Destructor is also a special member function like constructor.
 Destructor destroys the class objects created by constructor.
 - Destructor has the same name as their class name preceded by a tiled (~) symbol.
 - It is not possible to define more than one destructor.
+- It cannot be declared static or const.
 - The destructor is only one way to destroy the object create by constructor.
 Hence destructor can-not be overloaded.
 - Destructor neither requires any argument nor returns any value.
 - It is automatically called when object goes out of scope.
 - Destructor release memory space occupied by the objects created by constructor.
+- A destructor should be declared in the public section of the class.
 - In destructor, objects are destroyed in the reverse of an object creation.

 Syntax for defining the destructor within the class: <br/>